CheeseBench: Evaluating Large Language Models on Rodent Behavioral Neuroscience Paradigms

 \Cref{fig:scaling} shows overall success rate vs.\ model size within the Qwen2.5-VL family.
-There is a large jump from 3B (25.9\%) to 7B (52.6\%), but performance plateaus beyond 7B, with 32B (48.0\%) and 72B (49.3\%) performing similarly; the differences among the 7B, 32B, and 72B models are within binomial standard error and thus not statistically significant.
+There is a large jump from 3B (51.5\%) to 7B (68.0\%), but performance plateaus beyond 7B, with 32B (64.7\%) and 72B (58.5\%) performing similarly or slightly worse; differences between the 7B, 32B, and 72B models are within Wilson 95\% confidence intervals.
 This saturation contrasts with typical benchmark scaling laws.
-InternVL2.5-8B (21.9\%) and Phi-4-MM-14B (37.1\%) underperform the comparable-sized Qwen models, so model family and training data clearly matter too.
+InternVL2.5-8B (38.6\%) and Phi-4-MM-14B (47.5\%) underperform the comparable-sized Qwen models, so model family and training data clearly matter too.
 Frontier proprietary models break out of this plateau (see \nameref{sec:frontier} below), suggesting the saturation reflects post-training and RL-with-tools recipes rather than parameter count alone.